Alfa Romeo Giulietta (1954): 1961 restyling

 June 1962 saw the introduction of the Alfa Romeo Giulia, which would eventually replace the Giulietta.
-As until 1964 the Giulia only had a larger 1.6-litre engine, production of the standard Berlina ended with 1963, whilst the T.I. continued for a full year more.
+As until 1964 the Giulia only had a larger 1.6-litre engine, production of the standard Berlina continued until then, whilst the T.I. continued for a full year more.
 A last T.I. was completed in 1965.
 The Giulietta sport models had a different fate: Sprint, Sprint Speciale and Spider were fitted with the new 1.6-litre engine, received some updates and continued to be sold under the Giulia name until they were replaced by all-new Giulia-based models during 1965.